is not about Funeral Arrangements.

 for a deeper sense of peace, joy and harmony.

 It's about hearing the unsaid, articulating it, processing, planning, organizing, and communicating in a positive, direct way with empathy.
-End Of Life Organizing is about shaping so much for current and future generations.
+End-Of-Life Planning is about shaping so much for current and future generations.

 Welcome, I'm Audrey.

-I'm a Board Certified Professional Organizer and End of Life Organizing Expert, and I hold specialist certificates in both residential organizing and workplace productivity.
+I'm a Board Certified Professional Organizer and End-of-Life Planning Advisor, and I hold specialist certificates in both residential organizing and workplace productivity.
 I help individuals and families get their documents and planning in order.

 My proven talent, great joy and calling is supporting those facing grief, loss, and the complications associated with aging, including Alzheimer’s disease, and dementia.